 Working definition.
-Design is a process intended to reach a goal.
-And the result of that process.
+Design is any process intended to reach a goal or goals.
+(Also the result of that process: a design.)

 An unfinished essay on design.
 Design is a way of approaching the world.
 Of recognizing that you are just one of infinite perspectives.
 Of admitting that you don't know everything.
 Of communicating that you are open to change.
 Of listening to other people.
 Of learning.
 Of realizing that nothing is ever, really finished.
 Of being OK with that.
 Of embracing it as an opportunity.
 Of understanding that ‘design’ is really ‘design…ing’.
 That it's a process.

 That, actually, your entire life is a process.
 That you, the person, will never be finished either.
 That you are designing a life for yourself every day, in every moment.
 Or that you could be.